KirillKryukov/naf/Compress.md

 I.e., entire Latin alphabet, asterisk and dash.

 **--text** - Input has text sequences.
-Each sequence can include any printable single byte characters, which means characters in code ranges: 32..126 and 128..254.
+Each sequence can include any printable single byte characters, which means characters in code ranges: 33..126 and 128..254.

 **--strict** - Fail on encountering any non-standard sequence character.
 The list of standard characters depends on sequence type, selected using `--dna`, `--rna`, `--protein` or `--text` option.
 Without `--strict` , the compressor will simply replace any unknown characters with the default substitution character ('N' for DNA/RNA, 'X' for protein, '?' for text), and report the total number of occurrences for each unexpected character.

+**--well-formed** - Assume well-formed input.

 **--line-length N** - Store line length N in the output NAF file.
 If omitted, stores the maximum sequence line length from the input.